Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 ## Scaling

-Going back to our athelete example from earlier, we may have determined the conditions and done a few benchmarks on his/her performance over different distances, we might have learned a few things.
+Going back to our athelete example from earlier, we may have determined the conditions and done a few benchmarks on their performance over different distances, we might have learned a few things.

 - how fast the athelete can run over short, medium and long distances
 - the point at which the athelete can no longer perform at peak performance